Board of Directors Meetings

 This Committee is responsible for monitoring transportation and logistics issues affecting California food processors, and helping members resolve problems.
 Key topics of interest will include truck, rail, and ocean shipping rates, services, and regulations, and ocean port cargo logistics.
 Specific issues include truck weight and length regulations and hours of service regulations for drivers.
 The Committee will work closely with affiliate members in the transportation and logistics industry along with other trade associations.

-To join a committee, contact CLFP's Olivia Johnson at Olivia@clfp.com
+To join a committee, contact CLFP's Jacqueline Yambor at Jackie@clfp.com